MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 This guide will walk you through the process of migrating your existing source table definitions to the new `materialize_source_table_{source_type}` resource.

-For each source type (e.g., MySQL, Postgres, etc.), you will need to create a new `materialize_source_table_{source_type}` resource for each table that was previously defined within the source resource.
+For each MySQL and Postgres source, you will need to create a new `materialize_source_table_{source_type}` resource for each table that was previously defined within the source resource.
 This ensures that the tables are preserved during the migration process.
-For Kafka sources, you will need to create at least one `materialize_source_table_kafka` table to hold data for the kafka topic.
+For Kafka sources, you will need to create a `materialize_source_table_kafka` table with the same name as the kafka source to contain the data for the kafka topic.

 ## Old Approach